pm studio world wide music news

 • Jon Batiste Announces New Album “Beethoven Blues (Batiste Piano Series, Vol. 1)”, Shares New Single “Für Elise - Batiste”

-• American singer-songwriter and Jazz pianist Jon Batiste has announced his first piano solo album “Beethoven Blues (Batiste Piano Series, Vol. 1)” will be released on November 15, 2024.
+• American singer-songwriter and Jazz pianist Jon Batiste has announced his first solo piano album “Beethoven Blues (Batiste Piano Series, Vol. 1)” will be released on November 15, 2024.

-The album is his first classical solo piano album and eighth studio album overall, following the 2023 album “World Music Radio”.
+The album is his first solo classical piano album and eighth studio album overall, following the 2023 album “World Music Radio”.

 The album comprises a 11-track, which he performed classical works into blues or gospel songs.